Egon Wellesz: Music

 Wellesz composed at least 112 works with opus numbers as well as some 20 without numbers.
 His large scale dramatic works (including six operas) were mostly completed during his Vienna period (the main exception being the comic opera Incognita, written with the Oxford poet Elizabeth Mackenzie and first staged there in 1952).
-Robert Layton regarded Alkestis as "probably his most remarkable achievement for the stage.
+Robert Layton said Alkestis was "probably his most remarkable achievement for the stage.
 Its invention is marvellously sustained and organically conceived".
-It was successfully revived in the 1950s and 1960s.

-Altogether he wrote nine symphonies and an equal number of string quartets, the former starting in 1945 and the latter series of works spread throughout his life.
-Several of his symphonies have titles, including the second (the English), fourth (the Austriaca) and seventh (Contra torrentum).
-They were generally well received in Austria, Germany and England, but even so the Third Symphony (1950–1) was only published posthumously and only received its world premiere in Vienna in 2000.
-Other compositions included the Octet (using Schubert's combination); piano and violin concertos (one of each); choral works such as the Mass in F minor; and a number of vocal works with orchestral or chamber accompaniment.
+He wrote nine symphonies and nine numbered string quartets, the former starting in 1945 and the latter throughout his life, spanning from 1912 to 1966.
+Several of his symphonies have titles, including the second (the English), fourth (the Austriaca) and seventh (Contra torrentem).
+They were generally well received in Austria, Germany and England, but even so the Third Symphony (1950–51) was only published posthumously and only received its world premiere in Vienna in 2000.
+Other compositions included the Octet, Op.
+67 (using Schubert's combination); a piano concerto, Op.
+49, a violin concerto, Op.
+84; and a number of vocal works with orchestral or chamber accompaniment.

-Stylistically his earliest music, somewhat like that of Ernst Krenek, is in a dissonant but recognisably tonal style; there is a definite second period of sorts around the time of the first two symphonies (1940s) in which his music has a somewhat Brucknerian sound – in the symphonies sometimes an equal breadth, though still with something of a 20th-century feel and harmonies – but after the Fourth Symphony his music became more tonally vague in character, with serial techniques used, though still with hints of tonality, as in the Eighth Quartet.
+Stylistically his earliest music, somewhat like that of Ernst Krenek, is in a dissonant but recognisably tonal style; there is a definite second period of sorts around the time of the first two symphonies (1940s) in which his music has a somewhat Brucknerian sound – in the symphonies sometimes an equal breadth.

 Rather than follow his teacher Schoenberg's Expressionist style, Wellesz found inspiration in music from the pre-modern era (with the exception of Mahler), becoming a forerunner to the anti-Romantic currents of the twenties.
 As well as the dramatic works, the chamber and orchestral pieces with voice often use these "baroque" elements.
 An example is the cantata Amor Timido (1933), a favourite of Wilfrid Mellers.
 Elsewhere, the neo-classical spirit of Hindemith is evident, as in the Piano Concerto (1931) and (still there much later) in the Divertimento (1969).

 He wrote:In place of the infinite melody, the finite must return, in the place of dissolved, amorphous structures, clear, clearly outlined forms.
 The opera of the future must tie in with the traditions of Baroque opera.
 This is the natural form, the innermost essence of opera.